gabsource/oc-scaffold-translation-plugin/README.md

     artisan create:plugin Acme.Demo
     artisan create:controller Acme.Demo Turtles
-    artisan create:controller Acme.Demo Turtles
+    artisan create:component Acme.Demo TurtleList

-Will generate the plugin, with a controller and a component.
-The `lang/en/lang.php` will look like this :
+Thos commands will create the plugin, with a controller and a component.
+The new __Acme.Demo__ plugin `lang/en/lang.php` will look like this :

 ```php
 <?php